TohidBeh/Health-Monitoring-System/README.md

 4. Open Serial Monitor to find device IP
 5. Access the dashboard via browser

----

 ## Project Status

 Final stable version – developed for academic and research purposes.

----

-## License

-This project is developed as part of an academic work.